petabyt/liemoth/README.md

 Head into a directory and type `make help`.
 It should be pretty straightforward.

 This is the compiler used by Ambarella (I think).
-You should be able to
+You can also
 use it to compile apps that run on the camera's Linux system.
 [arm-none-linux-gnueabi](https://sourcery.mentor.com/public/gnu_toolchain/arm-none-linux-gnueabi/arm-2011.09-70-arm-none-linux-gnueabi-i686-pc-linux-gnu.tar.bz2)
 It's older (2009), so it will generate assembly around 2x the size of newer GCCs.